Living with Dyslexia

 - Don’t Stop - I found it is much easy and productive to write out everything completely and then deal with misspelled words and grammar.
 If you tie yourself to stopping every two minutes to figure it out, the exercise is completely frustrating.
 I often refer to it as writing in DaVoish and translating into English.

-- Read Out Load - Due to the fact that we often skip words, reading it back aloud while key you into these easily, With time you will learn to almost read everything out ahead of time and then type it out.
+- Read Out Load - Due to the fact that we often skip words, reading it back aloud will key you into these easily, With time you will learn to almost read everything out ahead of time and then type it out.
 I often write in my head for days before I commit to page.
-Much like memorizing a speech before hand.
+Much like memorizing a speech beforehand.